4 Machine learning pipeline

 4.2.1 Split data for final predictions

-To tune our hyperparameters and evaluate our models, we split the data into the training and testing data.
+The concepts behind training/validation splits, cross-validation, and hyperparameter tuning were covered in Section 3.3; here we simply apply them inside the pipeline.
+To tune and evaluate our models, we split the data into training and testing data.
 The testing data are the observations where the response is NA:

 summary(data_sub$survived)